Nuclear clock: History of nuclear clocks

-As early as 1996 it was proposed by Eugene V. Tkalya to use the nuclear excitation as a "highly stable source of light for metrology".
+In 1996, Eugene V. Tkalya proposed the use of nuclear excitation as a "highly stable source of light for metrology".

 With the development (around 2000) of the frequency comb for measuring optical frequencies exactly, a nuclear optical clock based on was first proposed in 2003 by Ekkehard Peik and Christian Tamm, who developed an idea of Uwe Sterr.
 The paper contains both concepts, the single-ion nuclear clock, as well as the solid-state nuclear clock.

 In their pioneering work, Peik and Tamm proposed to use individual laser-cooled ions in a Paul trap to perform nuclear laser spectroscopy.
 Here the 3+ charge state is advantageous, as it possesses a shell structure suitable for direct laser cooling.
 It was further proposed to excite an electronic shell state, to achieve 'good' quantum numbers of the total system of the shell plus nucleus that will lead to a reduction of the influence induced by external perturbing fields.
 A central idea is to probe the successful laser excitation of the nuclear state via the hyperfine-structure shift induced into the electronic shell due to the different nuclear spins of ground- and excited state.
 This method is known as the double-resonance method.

-The expected performance of a single-ion nuclear clock was further investigated in 2012 by Corey Campbell et al. with the result that a systematic frequency uncertainty (accuracy) of the clock of 1.5×10^-19 could be achieved, which would be by about an order of magnitude better than the accuracy achieved by the best optical atomic clocks today.
+The expected performance of a single-ion nuclear clock was further investigated in 2012 by Corey Campbell et al. with the result that a systematic frequency uncertainty (precision) of the clock of 1.5×10^-19 could be achieved, which would be by about an order of magnitude better than the precision achieved by the best optical atomic clocks today.
 The nuclear clock approach proposed by Campbell et al. slightly differs from the original one proposed by Peik and Tamm.
 Instead of exciting an electronic shell state in order to obtain the highest insensitivity against external perturbing fields, the nuclear clock proposed by Campbell et al. uses a stretched pair of nuclear hyperfine states in the electronic ground-state configuration, which appears to be advantageous in terms of the achievable quality factor and an improved suppression of the quadratic Zeeman shift.

 In 2010, Eugene V. Tkalya showed that it was theoretically possible to use as a lasing medium to generate an ultraviolet laser.

 The solid-state nuclear clock approach was further developed in 2010 by W.G.
-Rellergert et al. with the result of an expected long-term accuracy of about 2×10^-16.
-Although expected to be less accurate than the single-ion nuclear clock approach due to line-broadening effects and temperature shifts in the crystal lattice environment, this approach may have advantages in terms of compactness, robustness and power consumption.
+Rellergert et al. with the result of an expected long-term precision of about 2×10^-16.
+Although expected to be less precise than the single-ion nuclear clock approach due to line-broadening effects and temperature shifts in the crystal lattice environment, this approach may have advantages in terms of compactness, robustness and power consumption.
 The expected stability performance was investigated by G. Kazakov et al. in 2012.
 In 2020, the development of an internal conversion nuclear clock was proposed.